Reviewable evidence. Human accountability_

 When every candidate has access to AI tools and screen-capture-invisible cheating apps, a test score alone is not enough.
-Codility delivers layered integrity signals that give reviewers evidence they can act on.
+Codility delivers layered trust controls that give reviewers evidence they can act on.

 Assessment integrity is harder